Distinguished Diversity Enhancement Awards recognize exceptional faculty, staff and students for important diversity work

 Undergraduate Student, Criminology and Criminal JusticeHaynes and Ricksy have partnered to establish multiple programs within the Office of Student Life to enhance cultural and societal diversity at Ohio State and within the community.
 Through the A Day in the Life of a Buckeye program, they motivate urban and rural students to achieve their full potential by allowing them to experience life at Ohio State and as a college student.
 The Mentor-A-Buckeye program brings together ninth grade high school students with Ohio State students and community leaders to guide them through high school and college application.

-University Libraries Diversity and Inclusion CommitteeUniversity Libraries Diversity and Inclusion Committee
+Group photo of the University Libraries Diversity and Inclusion CommitteeUniversity Libraries Diversity and Inclusion Committee

 Through a commitment to diversity, inclusion and unity, the University Libraries Diversity and Inclusion Committee has positively affected the lives of students, faculty and staff.
 The committee organizes panels, exhibits, lectures and performances, including Tuesdays@Thompson and Perspectives@Thompson series, in which various speakers share their compelling stories to celebrate and honor diversity.
 Committee members work with partners in an inclusive manner to broaden perspectives and create a diverse and inclusive community.